OEM for least squares problems: CONVERGENCE OF THE OEM ALGORITHM

 \begin{theorem}Let $\{\vb^{(k)}\}$ be a generalized OEM sequence generated by (\ref{goem}) with $\m{\Delta}' \m{\Delta}>0$.
 If (\ref{con}) holds, then all limit points of $\{\vb^{(k)}\}$ are in a connected and compact subset of $S(l^*)$.
 In particular, if the set $S(l^*)$ is discrete in that its only connected components are singletons, then $\vb^{(k)}$ converges to some $\vb^*$ in $S(l^*)$ as $k\rightarrow\infty$. \end{theorem} \begin{proof} Note that $Q(\vb^{(k+1)}\mid \vb^{(k)})=l(\vb^{(k+1)})+\|\m{\Delta}\vb^{(k+1)}-\m{\Delta}\vb^{(k)}\|^2\leqslant Q(\vb^{(k)}\mid \vb^{(k)})=l(\vb^{(k)})$.
 By Theorem \ref{th:general}, $\|\m{\Delta}\vb^{(k+1)}-\m{\Delta}\vb^{(k)}\|^2\leqslant l(\vb^{(k)})-l(\vb^{(k+1)})\rightarrow 0$ as $k\rightarrow\infty$.
 Thus, $\|\vb^{(k+1)}-\vb^{(k)}\|\rightarrow0$.
 This theorem now follows immediately from Theorem 5 of Wu (1983).\end{proof}

 Since the bridge, SCAD and MCP penalties all satisfy the condition that $S(l^*)$ is discrete, an OEM sequence for any of them converges to the stationary points of $l$.
-Theorem \ref{th:conv} is obtained under the condition $\m{\Delta}' \m{\Delta}>0$.
-Since the error $\ve$ in (\ref{lm}) has a continuous distribution, it is easy to show that Theorem \ref{th:conv} holds with probability one if $\m{\Delta}' \m{\Delta}$ is singular when $d$ defined in (\ref{altZ1}) and (\ref{altZ2}) equals $\gamma_1$.
+Theorem \ref{th:conv} is obtained under the condition $\m{\Delta}' \m{\Delta}$ is not singular.
+It is easy to show that Theorem \ref{th:conv} holds with probability one if the error $\ve$ in (\ref{lm}) has a continuous distribution.

-We now derive the convergence rate of the OEM sequence in (\ref{oemg}).
+We now derive the convergence rate of the OEM sequence in (\ref{mQ}).
 Following Dempster, Laird, and Rubin (1977), write